OfficeDev/Outlook-Add-in-Scream/Readme.md

 <a name="run"></a>
 ## How to run

-1. After installing the Add-in, go to [mail.office365.com](mail.office365.com).
+1. After installing the add-in, go to [mail.office365.com](mail.office365.com).
 2. Open an email.
-3. Click *Add-ins* at the top of the window to see available Add-ins and choose **Scream into the void**.
+3. Click *Add-ins* at the top of the window to see available add-ins and choose **Scream into the void**.

 <a name="troubleshooting"></a>
 ## Troubleshooting